 Help to Manage PTSD

-Even if PTSD symptoms have persisted for a long time, it is never too late to get help.
+Even if PTSD symptoms have persisted for a long time, it’s never too late to get help.
 Getting help after a traumatic event can reduce the impact of PTSD, but some people, like those who experience childhood abuse, domestic abuse, or conflict zones, may not have the time or personal understanding to seek treatment before PTSD symptoms become severe.
-It is not a sign of weakness to develop PTSD, and getting help will improve one’s resilience in life.
-A combination of the above approaches will likely work best, and the specific combination of therapies will be different for everyone.